Iterative energy reduction Galerkin methods and variational adaptivity: Numerical experiments

 \subsection{Stationary conservation law}

 Finally, we run an experiment for a quasilinear stationary conservation law.
 For that purpose, we consider the L-shaped domain $\Omega = (-1,1)^2 \setminus [0,1] \times [-1,0]$, and the diffusion coefficient $\psi(t)=1+\mathrm{e}^{-t}$ in~\eqref{eq:diffeq}.
-We note that this function indeed obeys the bounds in~\eqref{eq:mu}, and is both differentiable and monotonically decreasing, thus we may set $\alpha = 1$; cf.~Remark~\ref{rem:classicalKacanov}.
+We note that this function obeys the bounds in~\eqref{eq:mu}, and is both differentiable and monotonically decreasing, thus we may set $\alpha = 1$ in the Ka\v{c}anov scheme~\eqref{eq:Kacanov}; cf.~Remark~\ref{rem:classicalKacanov}.
 In this test, we will choose the right-hand side $h$ such that the unique solution of the problem~\eqref{eq:diffeq} is given by

 where $r$ and $\varphi$ are polar coordinates.
 We note that our solution exhibits a classical elliptic singularity at the re-entrant corner $(0,0)$.
 In Figure~\ref{fig:SCLmesh} we depict an intermediate adaptively refined mesh with $8 \, 576$ degrees of freedom.
-As we can observe, the mesh was mainly refined in a neighborhood of the singularity; i.e., around the origin $(0,0)$.
-In turn, we have an optimal decay rate of the error~$\mathrm{e}^\star_N$ from~\eqref{eq:eNn} with respect to the number of degrees of freedom; see Figure~\ref{fig:SCLplot}.
-In light of the singularity of the solution, this indeed highlights that our mesh-refinement strategy is highly effective.
+As we can observe, the mesh was mainly refined in a vicinity of the singularity; i.e. at the origin.
+In turn, we obtain an optimal decay rate of the error~$\mathrm{e}^\star_N$ from~\eqref{eq:eNn} with respect to the number of degrees of freedom; see Figure~\ref{fig:SCLplot}.
+In light of the singularity of the solution, this indeed highlights that our energy-based mesh-refinement strategy is highly effective.
 Similarly as before, within the given range, the number of iteration steps grows at most logarithmically, but it might level off.
 Once more, this observation might occur due to a suboptimal choice of the sequence $\{\gamma_n\}_n$.